sebastianbergmann/phpcpd/README.markdown

 Depending on your OS distribution and/or your PHP environment, you may need to install PEAR or update your existing PEAR installation before you can proceed with the following instructions. `sudo pear upgrade PEAR` usually suffices to upgrade an existing PEAR installation.
 The [PEAR Manual ](http://pear.php.net/manual/en/installation.getting.php) explains how to perform a fresh installation of PEAR.

-The following two commands (which you may have to run as `root`) are all that is required to install PHPUnit using the PEAR Installer:
+The following two commands (which you may have to run as `root`) are all that is required to install `phpcpd` using the PEAR Installer:

     pear config-set auto_discover 1
-    pear install pear.phpunit.de/hphpa
+    pear install pear.phpunit.de/phpcpd

 After the installation you can find the `phpcpd` source files inside your local PEAR directory; the path is usually `/usr/lib/php/PHPCPD`.

 Usage Example
 -------------

     ➜ ~ phpcpd /usr/local/src/phpunit/PHPUnit
     phpcpd 1.4.0 by Sebastian Bergmann.

     Found 3 exact clones with 53 duplicated lines in 5 files: